 The Council may seek financial return from investments outside the Treasury Strategy (for example direct property purchases).
-Whilst the aim of security of capital and a positive return is similar to Treasury activity these investments have can have characteristics very different to what would be a typical treasury investment.
+Whilst the aim of security of capital and a positive return is similar to Treasury activity these investments have can have characteristics very different to a typical treasury investment.
 As a result, such schemes are placed within the Capital Programme to ensure they are proportional to the level of the Authority's available resources and a separate Capital Strategy governs their approval process.

-These schemes also have implications for the Authority's ability to access borrowing from PWLB so require the explicit approval of the S151 Officer.
+Any schemes driven primarily by yield will also have implications for the Authority's ability to access borrowing from PWLB so require the explicit approval of the S151 Officer.